Humeragirkar/Terraform-ECS-Fargate-Flask-App/README.md

 > You'll be prompted to enter your AWS Access Key, Secret Key, default region (e.g. `us-east-1`), and output format.

-Great!
-Here's a clean and concise section you can add to your `README.md` for **cleaning up resources**:

----

 ## Clean Up – Destroying the Resources